marcysutton/gatsby-site/posts/writing-winning-talk-abstracts/index.md

 ### Becoming a part of the community

 If you're in a position to attend an event before submitting a talk, you can gain insight and experience to use to your advantage; i.e. which talks went well?
-How would my take on a subject fit in to the talk schedule?
+How would your take on a subject fit in to the talk schedule?
 By experiencing an event before you submit a talk, you can also potentially network with the very people who will approve your proposal.
 Admittedly, this is easier and cheaper to do at local conferences, but it's worth a shot.

 It can improve your speaker mojo to attend happy hours and tech conference after-hours events with established speakers when they're in town–even if you feel like a groupie.
 These are valuable opportunities to make industry connections that lead to things later on: perhaps the person you met organizes an event in their own city and they have a CFP?
 Give them your business card and submit a proposal!